-- e) Websites should have detailed directory of key contacts, details of officials of the Public Authority. - f) It is obligatory under Section 4(1)(b)(xiv) of the RTI Act for every Public Authority to proactively disclose 'details in respect of the information, available to or held by it, reduced in an electronic form'.
-The website should therefore indicate which digitally held information is made available publicly over the internet and which is not. - g) As departments reorganize their systems and processes to enable themselves for electronic service delivery, it is recommended that the requirement of bringing due transparency as provided in the RTI Act is given adequate consideration at the design stage itself. - h) To maintain reliability of information and its real time updation, information generation in a digital form should be automatically updated on the basis of key work outputs, like a muster roll and salary slip (NREGA in Andhra Pradesh) or formalization of a government order (Andhra Pradesh).
-Such an approach will lead to automation of proactive disclosure. - i) Information must be presented from a user's perspective, which may require rearranging it, simplifying it etc. However, original documents in original formats should continue to be made available because these are needed for community monitoring of government's functioning. - j) The 'National Data Sharing and Accessibility Policy' by the Department of Science and Technology is based on the principle that all publicly funded information should be readily available.
-The policy has been notified in March, 2012 and the schedule should be strictly adhered to. - k) Information and data should be presented in open data formats whereby it can be pulled by different Application Protocol Interfaces to be used in different fashions more appropriate to specific contexts and needs.
+- It should be the endeavor of all public authorities that all entitlements to citizens and all transactions between the citizen and government are gradually made available through computer based interface.
+The 'Electronic Delivery of Services Bill, 2012' under formulation in Government of India would provide the necessary impetus. - Websites should contain detailed information from the point of origin to the point of delivery of entitlements/services provided by the Public Authorities to citizens. - Orders of the public authority should be uploaded on the website immediately after they have been issued. - Website should contain all the relevant Acts, Rules, forms and other documents which are normally accessed by citizens. - Websites should have detailed directory of key contacts, details of officials of the Public Authority. - It is obligatory under Section 4(1)(b)(xiv) of the RTI Act for every Public Authority to proactively disclose 'details in respect of the information, available to or held by it, reduced in an electronic form'.
+The website should therefore indicate which digitally held information is made available publicly over the internet and which is not. - As departments reorganize their systems and processes to enable themselves for electronic service delivery, it is recommended that the requirement of bringing due transparency as provided in the RTI Act is given adequate consideration at the design stage itself. - To maintain reliability of information and its real time updation, information generation in a digital form should be automatically updated on the basis of key work outputs, like a muster roll and salary slip (NREGA in Andhra Pradesh) or formalization of a government order (Andhra Pradesh).
+Such an approach will lead to automation of proactive disclosure. - Information must be presented from a user's perspective, which may require re- arranging it, simplifying it etc. However, original documents in original formats should continue to be made available because these are needed for community monitoring of government's functioning. - The 'National Data Sharing and Accessibility Policy' by the Department of Science and Technology is based on the principle that all publicly funded information should be readily available.
+The policy has been notified in March, 2012 and the schedule should be strictly adhered to. - Information and data should be presented in open data formats whereby it can be pulled by different Application Protocol Interfaces to be used in different fashions more appropriate to specific contexts and needs.
 Information/ data can, for instance, be presented in powerful visual ways using visualisation techniques.
 Such visual representation of information/ data can give insights that may remain largely hidden in a textual or tabular presentation of data.
 In some contexts, pictures and audio/videos recordings etc may be more useful.
 There have been moves in some parts of the country to video record Gram Sabha meetings.
 A picture of a NREGA worksite, for instance, may tell much more than words can.
-All such different media and forms should be used for proactive disclosure.

-Every webpage displaying information or data proactively disclosed under the RTI Act should, on the top right corner, display the mandatory field 'Date last updated (DD/MM/YY)'.
+All such different media and forms should be used for proactive disclosure. - Every webpage displaying information or data proactively disclosed under the RTI Act should, on the top right corner, display the mandatory field 'Date last updated (DD/MM/YY)'.